-Extractions with First Coast OMS
+Extractions with First Coast OS

-The Oral maxillofacial surgeons of First Coast OMS can professionally handle any aspect of oral surgery thanks to advanced medical and dental training, and years of experience.
+The Oral maxillofacial surgeons of First Coast Oral Surgery can professionally handle any aspect of oral surgery thanks to advanced medical and dental training, and years of experience.
 They perform different types of oral surgery, including dental extractions.
 Patients can have peace of mind knowing that a highly trained practitioner handles the extraction.
 After a tooth extraction, dental implants are also available as the best option for replacing a missing tooth.

 Anesthesia and Sedation Options

 The vast majority of patients have their wisdom removed right in our office.
 Improvements in surgical technique and sedative medications allow patients to have their impacted wisdom teeth removed comfortably and efficiently in a pleasant environment that is far less costly and intimidating than the hospital setting.
 There are several anesthetic options available to provide patients with the optimum in comfort during their surgery and minimize the postoperative side effects.
 You will have the opportunity to discuss these options, as well as your individual needs and concerns

 with Dr. Skigen at the consultation appointment.